christineymshen/christineymshen.github.io/_posts/2021-02-02-Negative_Combinatorics.markdown

 I came across *Negative Numbers in Combinatorics* while working on STA 732 HW1.
 It's just one technique needed (after googling) to get me through the problem set, but somehow I find it far more interesting than the problem set (with all due respect to 732).

-[Updated 20210514] I started this on the date of HW1 submission (and that date is special for at least two other reasons).
-Now I'm finishing it up in May after the whole semester has ended, and that I have finally managed to change the setup from KaTex to MathJax ...
+[Updated 20210514] I started this on the date of HW1 submission, and now I'm finishing it up in May after the whole semester has ended, and that I have finally managed to change the setup from KaTex to MathJax ...

 ---